‘VS’ Angel Candice Swanepoel Flashes Skin In A Green Bikini: ‘Safari Days’

 Candice Swanepoel jumped back in front of the camera to promote her swimwear line, Tropic of C, as she slipped into a bikini for a recent safari-inspired photo shoot.
-The gorgeous longtime Victoria’s Secret Angel proudly showed off a brand new look from her collection in a number of different uploads on Tropic of C’s official Instagram account on November 6.
+The gorgeous longtime Victoria’s Secret Angel proudly showed off a brand-new look from her collection in a number of different uploads on Tropic of C’s official Instagram account on November 6.

-In several photos shared by the account, Candice could be seen modeling the neon green balconette style bikini top as she posed at Sand River Masai Mara, which is a national reserve in Kenya.
+In several photos shared by the account, Candice could be seen modeling the neon green, balconette style bikini top as she posed at Sand River Masai Mara, which is a national reserve in Kenya.

 The South African beauty flashed some skin on her top half, including her flat and toned torso, but opted to keep her bottom half more covered as she pretended to hit the safari trail.
 Instead of showing off her bikini bottoms, she instead paired the supportive underwired top with a pair of high-waisted long khaki pants and sensible flat sandals.

-The first upload was made up of a number of different looks at the supermodel in the neon look as she pulled several different poses for the camera.
-She grabbed her large vintage looking video camera for one snap with her hand resting on her leg, while another had her leaning up against a pole outside of a tent.
+The first upload was made up of a number of views at the supermodel in the neon look as she pulled several poses for the camera.
+She grabbed her large vintage looking video camera for one snap with her hand resting on her leg, while another had her leaning up against a pole outside a tent.
 In another, she simply posed with both hands on her hips and looked off into the distance.

 Candice undoubtedly stunned in the new bikini photos, which showed her as she rocked a light beige safari-inspired sunhat on her head and her long blond hair flowing down to her shoulders.